 The £1000 will be paid in 2 instalments (via SGS College) - £500 after 3 months and a further £500 after 12 months (assuming the apprentice remains on programme)

 - For smaller employers, with under 50 employees, the government will pay 100% of training costs for 16-18 year old apprentices, and no employer contribution is required.

 All apprentices are required to spend a minimum of 6 hours per week (irrespective of the hours worked by the apprentice) of their employment hours in off the job training.

 Some of this will be their time at college and in one-to-one training with their assessor in the workplace.
 There is also lots of training in the workplace relating to the apprenticeship that can contribute to the off the job training, such as:

 - Learning about new equipment, systems or processes

 - Time spent within a supply chain or different department

 It is permissible for some of the off the job training to take place within a live environment.
 Provided the activity is teaching new skills, knowledge and behaviours that are related to the apprenticeship it will contribute to the off-the-job requirement.

 Apprenticeships are available at levels 2, 3, 4 and Higher.
 A level 2 apprenticeship will normally fit an entry-level role within the workplace.

-Apprenticeship Standards are replacing Frameworks.
-Designed for a particular vocational area by a representative group of employers, Standards define the knowledge, skills and behaviours that an apprentice must meet to achieve their apprenticeship.
+Apprenticeship Standards have been designed for a particular vocational area by a representative group of employers, Standards define the knowledge, skills and behaviours that an apprentice must meet to achieve their apprenticeship.
 The apprentice also has to meet minimum standards in maths and English.